novyrix/kidpalace/README.md

-# Kid Palace Schools Website
+# Kidpalace Schools Website

-A modern, responsive React website for Kid Palace Schools - a group of schools including Grade School and Kindergarten located in Ongata Rongai, Kenya.
+A modern, responsive React website for Kidpalace Schools - a group of schools including Grade School and Kindergarten located in Ongata Rongai, Kenya.

 ## 🏫 About

-Kid Palace Schools provides quality education from early childhood through junior secondary school.
+Kidpalace Schools provides quality education from early childhood through junior secondary school.
 This website serves as a parent-facing informational platform highlighting academics, admissions, school life, and contact details.

 ## 🚀 Tech Stack